Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Financial Log-Return Generation

 We compared SA to \emph{historical bootstrap resampling} (drawing stored return vectors uniformly at random from $\mathbf{M}$) on marginal and cross-sectional metrics.
 Because the projection $\hat{\mathbf{g}}=\mathbf{M}\,\operatorname{softmax}(\beta\,\mathbf{X}^\top\boldsymbol{\xi})$ is a convex combination of historical return vectors, bootstrap sets an upper bound on distributional fidelity; the key question is what SA contributes beyond verbatim replay.
 We launched $n_{\text{chains}}=30$ independent ULA chains, each initialized near a randomly chosen stored memory, and ran $T=5{,}000$ steps with step size $\alpha=0.01$ and fixed inverse temperature $\beta=25$ ($\mathrm{SNR}=\sqrt{\alpha\beta/2d}\approx 0.017$).
 After discarding a burn-in of $2{,}000$ steps and thinning every $100$, we obtained $900$ approximately i.i.d.\ samples.

-\paragraph{Marginal distributions and novelty.} For each of $d=424$ tickers, we ran a two-sample KS test between generated and historical returns, and QQ plots for five representative tickers (Figure~\ref{fig:finance-qq}).
-The convex-combination projection compresses per-ticker standard deviation by $\approx1.14\times$ at $\beta{=}25$ (SNR$\approx$0.017); we correct for this by applying a per-ticker affine standardization (aligning the mean and standard deviation of each ticker's generated series to the historical moments, analogous to the marginal-calibration step in copula-based scenario generation), which leaves the chain dynamics and novelty metric unchanged.
-After correction, $272$ of $424$ tickers pass the two-sample KS test at the $5\%$ level (mean $p{=}0.193$).
-Bootstrap achieves $99.3\%$ pass by drawing from the empirical distribution (mean $p{=}0.622$); the residual $35.8\%$ SA failure reflects higher-order distributional differences (skewness, kurtosis) beyond what affine correction addresses.
-The key distinction remains novelty: SA chain states have $1-\max_k\cos(\boldsymbol{\xi},\mathbf{X}_{:,k})=0.768\pm0.001$, while every bootstrap draw is a verbatim historical scenario (novelty~$0.000$, Table~\ref{tab:finance-summary}).
+For each of $d=424$ tickers, we ran a two-sample KS test between generated and historical returns, and QQ plots for five representative tickers (Fig.~\ref{fig:finance-qq}).
+The convex-combination projection compresses per-ticker standard deviation by $\approx 1.14\times$ at $\beta{=}25$ (SNR$\approx 0.017$); we corrected for this by applying a per-ticker affine standardization (aligning the mean and standard deviation of each ticker's generated series to the historical moments, analogous to the marginal-calibration step in copula-based scenario generation), which left the chain dynamics and novelty metric unchanged.
+After correction, $272$ of $424$ tickers passed the two-sample KS test at the $5\%$ level (mean $p{=}0.193$); bootstrap achieved $99.3\%$ pass by drawing from the empirical distribution (mean $p{=}0.622$), and the residual $35.8\%$ SA failure reflected higher-order distributional differences (skewness, kurtosis) beyond what affine correction addresses.
+The key distinction remained novelty: SA chain states had $1-\max_k\cos(\boldsymbol{\xi},\mathbf{X}_{:,k})=0.768\pm0.001$, while every bootstrap draw was a verbatim historical scenario (novelty~$0.000$, Table~\ref{tab:finance-summary}).

-\paragraph{Cross-asset correlation.} Figure~\ref{fig:finance-correlation} plots each of the $\binom{424}{2}=89{,}676$ pairwise correlations of the generated returns against the corresponding historical correlations.
-The cloud lay along the $y=x$ diagonal: SA Frobenius correlation error is $26.3\%$ versus $15.6\%$ for bootstrap.
-The per-ticker affine correction does not alter this value: correlation is scale-invariant, so rescaling each ticker's series preserves $\operatorname{cor}(\hat{\mathbf{G}})$ exactly.
-SA trades some correlation fidelity for novelty; the Hopfield energy concentrates sampling on energetically favorable regime interpolations rather than uniform historical replay.

-\paragraph{Tail survival functions.} Figure~\ref{fig:finance-tails} displays the empirical survival functions of portfolio-level (equal-weight) returns.
-Both right and left tails matched closely on a log scale, demonstrating that the sampler reproduced the heavy-tailed nature of equity returns without distributional assumptions.
+The pairwise correlations of generated returns lay along the $y{=}x$ diagonal when plotted against the corresponding historical correlations (Fig.~\ref{fig:finance-correlation}, all $\binom{424}{2}=89{,}676$ asset pairs): SA Frobenius correlation error was $26.3\%$ versus $15.6\%$ for bootstrap.
+The per-ticker affine correction did not alter this value because correlation is scale-invariant, so rescaling each ticker's series preserves $\operatorname{cor}(\hat{\mathbf{G}})$ exactly; SA traded some correlation fidelity for novelty, with the Hopfield energy concentrating sampling on energetically favorable regime interpolations rather than uniform historical replay.
+Both right and left tails of the empirical survival function for portfolio-level (equal-weight) returns matched closely on a log scale (Fig.~\ref{fig:finance-tails}), demonstrating that the sampler reproduced the heavy-tailed nature of equity returns without distributional assumptions.